tshepang/blog/content/sintel-disappoints.md

--   the lead character is not interesting, nor is she a convincing warrior; maybe a juicier ass would have helped, since I suspect the movie-makers chose a female character for sex appeal; how else am I supposed to swallow a story where a 16-year old gal holds her own while battling a few unfriendly characters (including a fully-grown dragon!)
+-   the lead character is not interesting, nor is she a convincing warrior; maybe a juicier ass would have helped, since I suspect the movie-makers chose a female character for sex appeal; how else am I supposed to swallow a story where a 16-year old woman holds her own while battling a few unfriendly characters (including a fully-grown dragon!)
 -   the whole thing feels empty; when the credits roll you murmur